Germany's Rheinenergie to double gas prices from October | Headlines

 Germany's Rheinenergie to double gas prices from October

-German utility Rheinenergie, the energy supplier to the city of Cologne, on Monday said prices to some customers would more than double from Oct.
-1, thanks to a 450% jump in gas procurement costs.
+German utility Rheinenergie, the energy supplier to the city of Cologne, said on Monday prices to some customers would more than double from Oct.
+1, due to a 450% jump in gas procurement costs.
+Falling Russian gas flows have forced energy suppliers across Europe to buy fuel at significantly higher market prices.

 - Country: